Filing & Publishing a Nonprobate Notice to Creditors

 - In King County: King County Case Assignment Designation and Case Information Cover Sheet.

 - Declaration & Oath of Notice Agent

 - If you were appointed as Notice Agent: Agreement Regarding Nonprobate Estate

 - If you are a non-resident: Designation of Resident Agent of Notice Agent.

 - Pay the filing fee & get a receipt for it.
 Filing Fees & Methods of Payment

 - Make sure to bring, and stamp as conformed, a copy of every document that you file.

 The Issue: Putting the world on notice that:

-- You are serving as Notice Agent for Descendant’s nonprobate estate; and
+- You are serving as Notice Agent for Decedent’s nonprobate estate; and

-- Any creditor of Descendant has four months to present his/her/its claim against the estate or be barred.
+- Any creditor of Decedent has four months to present his/her/its claim against the estate or be barred.

 RCW 11.42.20(2) requires you to publish a Nonprobate Notice to Creditors.
 To do so: